Pokémon Trading Card Game Pocket: Revenue

 There was initially concern the game would not fare well financially due to the presence of a pre-existing Pokémon Trading Card Game mobile game in the form of Pokémon Trading Card Game Live.
 The game's initial soft launch in New Zealand in September 2024 was small, earning $15,000 USD in daily spending.
 When the game released worldwide in October 2024, it grossed $2.7 million USD in its first day, and its first week was the second strongest for earnings in the Pokémon franchise's mobile game history.
 In the game's first seventeen days of release, it had earned over $100 million USD.
 Within the game's first month, it made $200 million USD in earnings, with an estimated $3 million being earned per day, more money than fellow Pokémon mobile game Pokémon Go was making in the same period by nearly three times as much.
 Within ten weeks, the game's earnings passed $400 million USD in earnings, and though spending dipped briefly in January 2025, the release of the Space-Time Smackdown expansion brought the game's earnings to over $500 million USD.
-The introduction of Shiny Pokémon to the game saw a spending increase of 265%.

 The game's revenue has caused DeNA's profits to grow significantly, with the company reporting a 8,126.8% increase in profit as a result of the game.